—Blade of TyshalleThe Acts of Caine

 - Sick Sad World: Earth.

-- Sir Swears-a-Lot: Caine can have a bit of a potty mouth, to say the least.
+- Sir Swears-a-Lot: Caine's very foul-mouthed, to say the least.

 - Sociopathic Hero: Caine.

 - Stop Worshipping Me: Caine really hates the Cainists.

 - Super-Detailed Fight Narration: "The gassy thing about the figure-four headlock..." *cue paragraph of description in loving detail*

 - Survival Mantra: "Keep your head down and inch towards daylight."

 - Sword of Plot Advancement: Kosall, though a Justified Trope here in that Kosall just happens to do a lot of important stuff.
 Except it turns out it might also be the sword of a god that was also in possession of an order of knights for the past five hundred years (the timeline gets complicated when gods are involved).

 - Talk to the Fist: Happens no less than five times in Blade of Tyshalle alone.

 - The Slow Walk: Played straight in Blade of Tyshalle, mildly deconstructed in Caine Black Knife.